“All problems in computer science can be solved by another level of indirection” (the “fundamental theorem of software engineering”)

 Notice that the object being stored at the new provider is byte-for-byte

-identical to the object hosted at the old provider; its indirect id
+identical to the object hosted at the old provider; its indirect id and

 contents do not change.

-Throughout this service provider migration, the external indirect id
+Throughout this service provider migration, the external indirect id of the

 object does not change, for the purposes of all other AP mechanisms such as